tildeclub/tilde.club/faq.md

 ## I'm on Tilde, now what?

-First things first: please read our short and important netiquette document. (link TBD).
 Tilde has a great community culture and we're trying hard to keep it that way.

-In short:
+We're working on some netiquette outlines for people who are new to all of this.
+In the meantime...

 - DON'T HACK THE GIBSON.
 - no drama. be respectful. have fun. we're all trying, and we're all in this together :)